rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 If we interpret the answers as a scale of 1-5, where 1 is "not okay at all" and 5 is "I love it", the mean answer was 2.25, the median 2.
 Notably, the mode is tied at 1 and 2.
 The 95% confidence interval is [1.89, 2.61] using a standard error of 0.18.
-People are generally against using an LLM to generate summaries (p-value of t-test of mean 3 is 1.2e-4).
+People are generally against using an LLM to generate summaries (the p-value of a t-test of mean 3 is 1.2e-4).

 While a majority of readers (65%) are at least okay with AI-generated summaries, a significant minority (35%) are not okay at all with this proposal.
 These include very active members of the community and contributors who have announced that they would no longer want their content to be included in the newsletter if AI was used.

 Of note is that the verbal feedback we got indicated that a lot of readers did not fully understand what exactly was being proposed.
-People worried that we would start generating a majority of the newsletter or entire sections with AI, which is definitely not something any of us wants.
+People worried that we would start generating a majority of the newsletter or entire sections with AI, which is not something any of us wants.
 Some readers also thought we already started using LLMs.
 The actual idea was to use AI to generate summaries of articles that were already hand-picked by the editors but not summarized yet because of time constraints.
 The summaries would then be edited and verified by the editors.
 The extent to which AI would be used would be limited to up to two sentences per late article.